venii1/RobLockX/README.md

      * https://www.electronicwings.com/esp32/send-a-telegram-message-using-esp32
 #### ESP 8266 Lock Control
 1. Run "8266Door" code
-2. Users may use Serial Communication for ESP32 to enable the locking system or by using a commoen field in a database like what was done here as a form of communication
+2. Users may use Serial Communication for ESP32 to enable the locking system or by using a common field in a database like what was done here as a form of communication
 3. Refer to this guide by Rupak Poddar to setup, read and write to your own Firebase via ESP8266: https://github.com/Rupakpoddar/ESP8266Firebase

 #### ESP 8266 Environmental Monitoring